-Collection and use of Personal Information
+Collection and Use of Personal Information

-- conduct our recruiting and selection process
+- to conduct our recruiting and selection process

 Disclosure and Transfer of Personal Information